ray-project/ray/doc/source/ray-core/user-spawn-processes.rst

 Lifetimes of a User-Spawn Process
 =================================

+When you spawns child processes from Ray workers, you are responsible for managing the lifetime of child processes.
+However, it is not always possible, especially when worker crashes and child processes are spawned from libraries (torch dataloader).

 To avoid leaking user-spawned processes, Ray provides mechanisms to kill all user-spawned processes when a worker that starts it exits.
 This feature prevents GPU memory leaks from child processes (e.g., torch).

-We have 2 environment variables to handle subprocess killing on core worker exit:
+We have 2 environment variables to handle subprocess killing on worker exit:

 - ``RAY_kill_child_processes_on_worker_exit`` (default ``true``): Only works on Linux.
-If true, core worker kills all subprocesses on exit.
-This won't work if the core worker crashed or was killed by a signal.
-If a process is created as a daemon, e.g. double forked, it will not be killed by this mechanism.
+If true, the worker kills all *direct* child processes on exit.
+This won't work if the worker crashed.
+This is NOT recursive, in that grandchild processes are not killed by this mechanism.

 - ``RAY_kill_child_processes_on_worker_exit_with_raylet_subreaper`` (default ``false``): Only works on Linux greater than or equal to 3.4.
-If true, Raylet kills any subprocesses that were spawned by the core worker after the core worker exits.
-This works even if the core worker crashed or was killed by a signal.
-Even if a process is created as a daemon, e.g. double forked, it will still be killed by this mechanism.
-The killing happens within 10 seconds after the core worker death.
+If true, Raylet *recursively* kills any child processes and grandchild processes that were spawned by the worker after the worker exits.
+This works even if the worker crashed.
+The killing happens within 10 seconds after the worker death.

-Both killings happen recursively, meaning if the core worker spawns user process A, then user process A spawns user process B, on core worker exit (or crash) both A and B are killed.

 On non-Linux platforms, user-spawned process is not controlled by Ray.
 The user is responsible for managing the lifetime of the child processes.
 If the parent Ray worker process dies, the child processes will continue to run.

+Note: The feature is meant to be a last resort to kill orphaned processes.
+It is not a replacement for proper process management.
+Users should still manage the lifetime of their processes and clean up properly.

 .. contents::
   :local: